wagtail-deprecated/wagtaildemo/README.md

     vagrant up
     vagrant ssh
       (then, within the SSH session:)
-    ./manage.py createsuperuser
     ./manage.py runserver 0.0.0.0:8000

 This will make the app accessible on the host machine as http://localhost:8111/ - you can access the Wagtail admin interface at http://localhost:8111/admin/ .
 The codebase is located on the host machine, exported to the VM as a shared folder; code editing and Git operations will generally be done on the host.
+A superuser with the credentials ``admin / changeme`` is automatically created.

 ### Developing Wagtail
 The above setup is all you need for trying out the demo site and building Wagtail-powered sites.
 To develop Wagtail itself, you'll need a working copy of [the Wagtail codebase](https://github.com/torchbox/wagtail) alongside your demo site, shared with your VM so that it is picked up instead of the packaged copy of Wagtail.
 From the location where you cloned wagtaildemo: